Too much of a good thing?

 Hot fires

-It sounds odd to talk about 'hot fires' just like it sounds weird to talk about 'cool' fires.
-Surely all fires are hot aren't they?
+It sounds odd to talk about ‘hot fires’ just like it does with ‘cool’ fires.
+Surely all fires are hot aren’t they?
 But when fuel levels build up enough the flames are able to reach the middle and top parts of the trees.
-That's when you get an especially dangerous fire - much hotter, much faster and much more destructive than the aborigines' mosaic burning.
+That’s when you get an especially dangerous fire — much hotter, much faster and much more destructive than the aborigines’ mosaic burning.

 Those hot fires burning all the way to the top of the trees are sometimes called crown fires.
 Crown fires are nasty fires.
 They often move too quickly for animals to escape and they can be so destructive, burning with such extreme heat, that nothing survives in their area at all.
 I remember one night as a teenager watching a crown fire burning a couple of miles from where I lived.
 The fire was so intense it was sending explosions of flame hundreds of feet above the trees, like glowing mushroom clouds.
 A week later I visited the area and was shocked to see that even the large old trees had vanished – leaves, branches and thick trunks all gone.
 There was nothing left but a field of grey ash.
 It was like the surface of the moon.